🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-⚑ Power Grid Reliability + 3.3 -- 15 The power supply is prone to frequent outages and voltage fluctuations, necessitating the use of a reliable UPS or backup power source.
+⚑ Power Grid Reliability + 3.3 -- 15 Frequent power outages and voltage fluctuations; backup generators are common but not always available.

 βš–οΈ LEGAL & ADMINISTRATIVE